cristianlepore/Self-Sovereign-Identity/README.md

 In particular, we used the same approach described in[^cucko], but we renamed Legacy System with Compliance; we merged Usability, Consistency and Accessibility with Consistency and Usability, while linking Recoverability with Usability.
 This allows us to have an objective analysis of properties that is based on literature.

-Table 3 shows the result of combining properties.
-From this table we notice a significant difference between the original principles from Allen and the extended 28 principles.
-About the 80% of authors convey to use the principles from Allen, while less than 8% converge on the remaining 28 principles, with only 5 properties above the 25% of share.
+Table 2 shows the result of combining properties.
+From this table we notice a significant difference between the original principles from Allen and the extended 24 principles.
+About the 80% of authors convey to use the principles from Allen, while less than 8% converge on the remaining 24 principles, with only 5 properties above the 25% of share.

+[Click to view the table 2.](https://cristianlepore.github.io/Self-Sovereign-Identity/Tables/Principles/Principles_semplification2.html) *Comparison of identified properties grouping from various sources*

-Thus, our rationale to define principles of SSI move forward to select all principles from Table 3 that are cited by 5 or more authors.
+Thus, our rationale to define a final set of principles of SSI move forward to select all principles from Table 2 that are cited by 5 or more authors.
 The final list contains all principles from Allen extended with 5 new principles as depicted in Figure 2, on the right.

-[Click to view the table 3.](https://cristianlepore.github.io/Self-Sovereign-Identity/Tables/Principles_semplification_2.html) *Revision of Table 2 after combining principles.*
+[Click to view the table 3.](https://cristianlepore.github.io/Self-Sovereign-Identity/Tables/Principles/Principles_semplification1.html) *Comparison of identified properties grouping from various sources and final list of properties.*

+#### 1.3.4 Clustering

+Table 2 presents the information already provided in [Related Works](#12-related-works), with additional details, whenever possible, about the grouping from each article.
+Differences in naming conventions can be observed among the various authors.

 # References